AmaliaPadureanu/MadisonIsland_Automation/README.md

 in a fully automated manner.

 ## Page Object Model
-While going through various workflows within a web app, the user interacts with certain pages and webelements.
+While going through various workflows within a web app, the user interacts with certain pages and web elements.
 The ```Page Object Model``` simply models these as objects within the test code.

 ```java
 public LoginPage(WebDriver driver) {